adferrand/dnsrobocert/docs/miscellaneous.rst

 Migration from docker-letsencrypt-dns
 =====================================

-DNSroboCert started as a pure Docker implementation named ``adferrand/docker-letsencrypt-dns``.
+DNSroboCert started as a pure Docker implementation named ``adferrand/letsencrypt-dns``.
 It was coded in bash, and used both environment variables and a file named ``domains.conf`` for its configuration.

-If you followed the link displayed in logs from ``adferrand/docker-letsencrypt-dns``, then this section is for you: your instance of ``docker-letsencrypt-dns`` have been upgraded to DNSroboCert, and a migration path is proposed.
+If you followed the link displayed in logs from ``adferrand/letsencrypt-dns``, then this section is for you: your instance of ``letsencrypt-dns`` have been upgraded to DNSroboCert, and a migration path is proposed.

 Indeed to recall, ``domains.conf`` was holding the list of certificates to create and renew, and also the ``autorestart`` and ``autocmd`` features for each certificate.
 On the other hand, environment variables were